 Teach your children to be aware of how drugs and alcohol are promoted.
-Discuss how advertising, song lyrics, movies, and TV shows bombard them with messages that using alcohol, tobacco, and other drugs is glamorous.
+Discuss how advertising, song lyrics, movies, social media, and TV shows bombard them with messages that using alcohol, tobacco, and other drugs is glamorous.
 Make sure that they are able to separate the myths of alcohol, tobacco, and other drug use from the realities, and praise them for thinking for themselves.

 Get to know your children's friends, where they hang out, and what they like to do.
 Make friends with the parents of your children's friends so you can reinforce each other's efforts.
 You'll feel in closer touch with your child's daily life and be in a better position to recognize trouble spots.
-(A child whose friends are all using drugs is very likely to be using them, too.)
+(A child whose friends are using drugs is very likely to be using them, too.)
 Children this age really appreciate this attention and involvement.
-In fact, two-thirds of fourth-graders polled said that they wished their parents would talk more with them about druas.

-Grades seven through nine (12-14 years old)
+Grades seven through nine

+(12-14 years old)